-In 2013, Hiap Hoe embarked on its strategic overseas expansion plans and has acquired assets in prime locations in Australia which fit the Group's strategy of growing its recurring income stream.
-Hiap Hoe's inaugural integrated hotel-cumresidential development project, Marina Tower, Melbourne, has further expanded the Group's hospitality portfolio.
-In 2017, Hiap Hoe made its maiden foray into the United Kingdom's hospitality industry with the purchase of Holiday Inn Express Trafford City in Manchester.
+In 2013, Hiap Hoe set its sights overseas and acquired assets in prime locations in Australia that fit the Group's strategy of growing its recurring income stream.
+Hiap Hoe's inaugural integrated hotel-cum-residential development project, Marina Tower, Melbourne further expanded the Group's hospitality portfolio in Australia and, by 2017, Hiap Hoe had entered into the United Kingdom's hospitality industry with the purchase of Holiday Inn Express Trafford City in Manchester.

-Hiap Hoe's strategic acquisition of SuperBowl Holdings Limited in 2014 has consolidated the Group's position as a sizeable player in the real estate industry, expanding its sources of revenue to include leasing business and leisure activities to deliver a pool of stable revenue for the Group.
+Hiap Hoe's strategic acquisition of SuperBowl Holdings Limited in 2014 consolidated its position as a sizeable player in the real estate industry and brought in additional revenue streams from a leasing business and leisure activities to add greater income stability for the Group.